Tuition Option Payment Plan

 Ohio State's Tuition Option Payment Plan (TOPP) allows students and their families to divide the cost of tuition, housing, and fees into installment payments

-for autumn and spring semesters.
-TOPP is not offered for summer term.
+for summer, autumn and spring semesters.
 To participate, students must sign up for TOPP each semester and pay a

 $30 enrollment fee.